top of page

 The executive roles energy companies are struggling to fill right now are concentrated in three categories: operational leadership, technical management, and environmental compliance.

 VP of Operations and Director of Operations roles in midstream, gathering, and LNG facilities are the highest-volume search category we see.
 The operational complexity of these facilities has increased significantly with new environmental and safety regulatory requirements, narrowing the qualified candidate pool further.
+The candidate who has actually run a facility through a major regulatory change, not just managed steady-state operations, is the one every company wants and few can find.

 Director of Environmental Strategy and VP of EHS roles are a separate and growing search category, driven by state and federal compliance requirements that have made environmental leadership a C-suite priority at mid-market energy companies that previously managed this function at the manager level.
+Promoting the existing environmental manager into a strategic seat rarely works, because the role now demands board-level communication and regulatory strategy, not just compliance execution.

 What Do Energy Companies That Win Executive Searches Do Differently?